Erdk/boilervulkan/README.md

 # boilerv

 Repositiory with implementation of Vulkan's boilerplate functions.
-Playground on which I'm leaning how different Vulkan components work with each other.
+Playground on which I'm learning how different Vulkan components work with each other.

 This code was build and tested only on Linux, but it should be easly portable.